Do you remember the moment when a written phrase or word caught your attention?

 Christian books have had a powerful effect on me.

 Transforming my relationship with God to an intimate relationship with Him came in many forms.
-But it was through God’s Word, the Bible, along with hundreds of other Christian books by great believers that shaped my perspective.
+After seeing this need in my own life, I wrote Your True Story to help others learn a lifetime of faith essentials to fulfill their purpose and deepen their relationship with Jesus.
+God’s Word, the Bible, and hundreds of other Christian books by great believers shaped my perspective.

 Yet there was a time in my life when I was not much of a reader, nor did I pursue God in any meaningful way.